-Standard & Poor's Ratings Services assigned its 'AAA' long-term rating to Windsor, Conn.'s 2014B general obligation (GO) refunding bonds and affirmed its 'AAA' rating on the town's parity debt.
+Standard & Poor's Ratings Services affirmed its 'AAA' long-term rating on Windsor, Conn.'s general obligation (GO), based on our local GO criteria released Sept.
+12, 2013.
+At the same time, we assigned our 'AAA' long-term rating to the town's 2014 GO bonds.
 The outlook is stable.

 The bonds are GOs of the town, for which it has pledged its full faith and credit.
-Bond proceeds will be used to refund certain maturities of debt issued in 2008, 2010, and 2011 for interest-cost savings on a level basis.
+Bond proceeds will be used to finance various capital improvement projects.